-A little gem hidden behind the hotels on the waterfront in Loutro, Villa Niki is a favorite place to stay in the village.
+- A little gem hidden behind the hotels on the waterfront in Loutro, Villa Niki is a great favorite place to stay in the village.

-One of my go-to places when visiting Loutro without a reservation off the high season.
-Unique views from the terrace in your room.
+- One of my go-to places when visiting Loutro without a reservation during the low season.

-Food: Places to eat in Loutro
+Food: The Best Places to Eat in Loutro

 Notos – Restaurant & Rooms

 Personally, Notos is my favorite place to eat in Loutro.
 This is a small taverna almost at the end of the first Loutro beach promenade.